- How were collected data used?

 The study team recruited drivers whose duty schedules related to the timing and duration of duty shifts and use of the restart provision.
 The study team identified drivers who were likely to have different restart lengths (both 1 and 2 nights) and restarts that occurred both less than and at least 168 hours (1 week) apart.
 Drivers who were likely to use either of the two restart provisions were included in the study.

 Yes.
 Driver compensation was based on the amount of time that the driver was in the study, paired with completion rates of study activities on a pro rata basis.
 Drivers who participated in the study for a full 5 months and completed every possible study activity could earn a maximum amount of $2,166.
 A detailed compensation plan was included in the informed consent agreement signed by all participating drivers (see Appendix D in the CMV Driver Restart Study Work Plan).

 While it would have been ideal for all drivers to participate for a full 5 months, some drivers did leave the study before their 5-month data collection period was complete.
 Driver compensation was based on the amount of time the driver was in the study, paired with completion rates of study activities on a pro rata basis.

-FMCSA's statistician determined that 207 drivers were necessary; the study team's biostatistician confirmed this.
-The study plan was also reviewed by the independent peer review panel (which includes two statisticians) and by statisticians in the U.S. Department of Transportation (USDOT) Office of Inspector General (OIG).
-All parties concluded that it is highly likely that 207 drivers will generate statistically significant results.
+FMCSA's statisticians determined that 207 drivers were necessary; the study team's biostatistician confirmed this.
+The study plan was also reviewed by the independent peer review panel (which included two statisticians) and by statisticians in the USDOT Office of Inspector General (OIG).
+All parties concluded that it was highly likely that 207 drivers would generate statistically significant results.